 Phytoestrogens have been shown to have both estrogenic and antiestrogenic effects.
-This means that, while some phytoestrogens have estrogen-like effects and increase estrogen levels in your body, others block its effects and decrease estrogen levels.3
+This means that there are mixed results: while some phytoestrogens have estrogen-like effects and increase estrogen levels in your body, others block its effects and decrease estrogen levels.3

 Phytoestrogens are complicated, to say the least, which makes them a controversial topic in nutrition science.

-If you eat fruits, veggies, legumes, and some grains, you get phytoestrogens from your diet.
+Some foods, like fruits, veggies, legumes, and some grains, contain phytoestrogens.
 However, some foods contain higher levels of phytoestrogens than others.

 Can phytoestrogens help with signs of menopause?

 Menopause is the end of a woman’s reproductive cycle and is defined as twelve complete months without menstrual bleeding.